Why

 Approach

-• Facilitate the design of targeted research projects to address these needs and build industry-research partnerships
+• Help design targeted research projects that build strong industry–research partnerships

 Aims

-• Identify R&D requirements to enable sector planning and transitions
+• Identify R&D requirements to enable sector emissions reduction plans and transitions

 • Match capabilities from within the Hub community to transition planning and sector decarbonisation issues